GhatgeRitesh/PeoplesMed/README.md

 # PeoplesMed
-Project that connects Doctors to Common people with ease.
+Project that connects Doctors and  Peoples with ease.